An Accelerated Stochastic Variance-Reduced Algorithm for Entropic Wasserstein Barycenters: The PDASGD Algorithm

-The entropy-regularized OT problem \eqref{1} is an optimization problem with the linear constraints $X\in\mathcal{U}(\alpha,\beta)$.
-Accordingly, we describe a linear-constrained optimization problem, which could cover the entropy regularized OT as a special case, in Section \ref{general}.
-We adopt an accelerated stochastic algorithm to solve this optimization problem in Section \ref{algodetail}.
+The entropic OT problem \eqref{eq:entropic-ot} is an optimization problem with the linear constraints $X\in\mathcal{U}(\alpha,\beta)$.
+We first describe a linearly constrained optimization problem that covers entropic OT as a special case, and then present the accelerated stochastic primal-dual algorithm.